HenkKin/DataAccessClient/README.md

 - `IServiceCollection AddDataAccessClientPool<TDbContext, TIdentifierType, TUserIdentifierProvider>(this IServiceCollection services, Action<DbContextOptionsBuilder> optionsAction, IEnumerable<Type> entityTypes)`

 These extension methods supporting you to register all needed DbContexts, IUnitOfWorks and IRepositories for provided entity types.
-Calling AddDbContext or AddDbContextPool of EntityFrameworkCore is not needed an not recommended when you are using this library.
+Calling AddDbContext or AddDbContextPool of EntityFrameworkCore is not needed and not recommended when you are using this library.

 To use it: